RubixML/ML/CONTRIBUTING.md

 ```sh
 $ composer benchmark
 ```

+## Code Review
+We use pull requests as an opportunity to communicate with our contributors.
+Oftentimes, we can improve code readability, find bugs, and make optimizations during the code review process.
+Every pull request must have the approval from at least one core engineer before merging into the main codebase.

 ## Anti Plagiarism Policy
 Our community takes a strong stance against plagiarism, or the copying of another author's code without attribution.
 Since the spirit of open source is to make code freely available, it is up to the community to enforce policies that deter plagiarism.
 As such, we do not allow contributions from those who violate this policy.